lmstudio-ai/lmstudio.js/publish/sdk/README.md

 const hermes = await client.llm.load("NousResearch/Hermes-2-Pro-Mistral-7B-GGUF", {
   config: {
     contextLength: 1024,
-  },
-  acceleration: {
-    acceleration: { offload: 0.5 }, // Offloads 50% of the computation to the GPU
+    gpuOffload: 0.5, // Offloads 50% of the computation to the GPU },
-  },
 });